mkoohafkan/mkoohafkan.github.io/_posts/2020-01-30-generating-networks-from-polylines-with-arcgis.md

 polyline segments, where each segment corresponds to a node in the network.
 We can use the ArcGIS
 [Split Line At Vertices](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/split-line-at-vertices.htm) tool to convert long polylines into many short segments.
-If you have any special identifiers for your polylines (e.g. names) you will want to apply this to your original polyline layer, otherwise you can use the dissolved layer we created (which will not have any identifying info).

 Now that we have the segments defined, we can capture the "from" and "to" node lists through some repetitive use of the ArcGIS